microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraMSAuthorizationPolicy.md

 ```

 ### -BlockMsolPowerShell
-Specifies whether the user-based access to the legacy service endpoint used by MSOL PowerShell is blocked or not.
+Specifies whether the user-based access to the legacy service endpoint used by Microsoft Online PowerShell is blocked or not.

 ```yaml
 Type: Boolean